 Central Michigan University is among your top options if you want to study International Business.
 Central Michigan University is among the largest schools in Michigan.

 Elizabethtown College is one of the best schools in the United States for International Business.
-This school is located in the suburban area of Elizabethtown, Pennsylvania, near shops and other amusement.
+It is based in the suburban location of Elizabethtown, Pennsylvania.

 Messiah College is among your top options if you want to study International Business.
 It is set in the suburban region of Mechanicsburg, Pennsylvania.